Fishing Season: Year Round in C&R Area (Prime: April - mid-November, mid-Jan.-March)

 Hatches:

-You might see the following... > Midges, sz.
-22 to super small...they can show at any time of the day from morning to late afternoon. > Early black/brown stone flies, sz.
-14-18 > Assorted tan/dun caddis, sizes, 16 to 20, morning and evening.
-Very sporadic... > Little blue wing olives, sz.
-22 anytime from late a.m., on.
+You might see the following... > Assorted tan/dun caddis, sizes, 16 to 20 Spotty...morning and evening. > Little yellow crane flies, sz.
+16. morning and evening. > Little black caddis, sz.
+20.morning and evening. > Pink lady (mayflies), sz.
+12 late afternoon/evening. light hatch of creamy/light grey mayflies.
+The female flies have bright pink eggs in their abdomens, thus the moniker, Pink Ladies... > Sulphurs could start at any time.
+On warm, sunny days look for the flies right at dusk.
+Cool overcast days, they may trickle off all afternoon. > Little blue wing olives, sz.
+20, roughly...sporadic.
+Small dark flies that are quite difficult to see on the water.
 NOTE: Chasing hatches is like playing the lottery.
 Weather conditions are highly variable but very important to timing and intensity of aquatic insect activity.
 Only time on the water will allow the angler to be there when things get rolling.
 These reports are from observations/experiences up and down a thirty-mile stretch of stream and DO NOT necessarily apply to any given area.
 You may or may not see the same things as reported.

 Best Time to Fish: